 - Foreground Segmentation in Surveillance Scenes Containing a Door.
 Andrew Miller and Mubarak Shah.
 IEEE Conference on Multimedia and Expo (ICME).
 Beijing, July 2007

 Stickwheel - a completely practical, yet unusual, 1-wheeled electric vehicle.
-In comparison, a Segway has 50% wasteful excess. (youtube video)
+Compared to a Segway, it uses 50% fewer wheels. (youtube video)

 - (Program Committee member) Bitcoin Research Workshop 2014 and 2015.